IRNA: Filming of the Documentary on Ilam’s Reptiles Concludes

 This Ilam-based documentary filmmaker emphasized that the filming of this documentary took place in habitats such as the Manesh Heights, Kabir Kuh, Dinar Kuh, rivers, gypsum knolls in the west, and sand dunes in the southern regions of Ilam province.

-This young Ilam director, who has previously worked on the project Life in Eclipse, added that 90% of the filming for Life in Cold Veins was done in natural settings, with the remaining 10% shot on set.
+This young Ilam director, who has previously worked on the project Life in Eclipse, added that 90% of the filming for Alamto, A Reptile Wonderland was done in natural settings, with the remaining 10% shot on set.

-Amiri cited the large volume of footage as the reason for the extended production process and the late submission of Life in Cold Veins to the 32nd Fajr International Film Festival.
+Amiri cited the large volume of footage as the reason for the extended production process and the late submission of Alamto, A Reptile Wonderland to the 32nd Fajr International Film Festival.

 He also noted that this documentary was produced using the latest global technologies in HD quality.